jordan-breton/uws-reverse-proxy/api-doc.md

 <a href="#UWSProxy">UWSProxy</a>

-<p>A proxy that allows uWebSockets.js to be compatible with any node:http based server by proxying requests</p>
+<p>A proxy allowing uWebSockets.js to be compatible with any http server by proxying http requests</p>

 <a name="UWSProxy"></a>

 ## UWSProxy

-<p>A proxy that allows uWebSockets.js to be compatible with any node:http based server by proxying requests</p>
+<p>A proxy allowing uWebSockets.js to be compatible with any http server by proxying http requests</p>

 **Kind**: global class